QuantEcon/lecture-source-py/source/rst/about_py.rst

 Symbolic Algebra
 --------------------

-It's useful to be able to manipulate symbolic expressions, as in Mathematica or Maple
+It's useful to be able to manipulate symbolic expressions, as in Mathematica or Maple.

 .. index::
     single: SymPy